karchal/proman/README.md

-ProMan is a project management tool and is similar to Trello.
+ProMan is a project management tool similar to Trello.